 If any of these employment statuses apply to you, you should contact an experienced San Francisco workers’ compensation attorney to fight for benefits on your behalf.

 Even though California workers’ compensation laws are designed to protect California employees, employers and their insurance companies often try to limit how much they pay because it costs them money.
-The experienced San Francisco workers’ compensation attorneys at OnderLaw, LLC have witnessed every available workers’ compensation insurance company tactic to try to deny or limit a claim for benefits, and we know how to fight back.
+The experienced San Francisco workers’ compensation attorneys at OnderLaw have witnessed every available workers’ compensation insurance company tactic to try to deny or limit a claim for benefits, and we know how to fight back.

 The basic benefits available to you under your employer’s workers’ compensation insurance include: